Even though energy costs tend to impact a firm’s profitability, many companies don’t do much to control them.

 With it you can set up your saving goals and track the results throughout the whole project.

-9. Get Alerts the instant inconsistencies show up and greatly reduce downtimes.
+9. Get Alerts the instant inconsistencies show up and greatly reduce downtimes

 You can set up the system to work for you by carefully monitoring variables and alert you the instant there is an inconsistency.
 This is a simple to configure feature that will catch common problems such as excesses or reactive penalties.
 With Alerts, you will be able to react immediately to malfunctioning systems and failures and reduce downtimes.

-10. Receive easy to understand Reports throughout your projects’ lifecycle.
+10. Receive easy to understand Reports throughout your projects’ lifecycle

 Track different indicators throughout a project lifecycle and deliver the information you gather in a convenient format.
 Distribute these reports to the energy manager, finance director or the end customer.
-You can customize them to be simple or more advanced and automate their generation to a specific day of the month.
+You can customise them to be simple or more advanced and automate their generation to a specific day of the month.

 There is a wide range of approaches for these reports.
 You can simulate electric utility bills to compare yours with those of the distributor.
-Generate reports that show costs accrued by first of the month or analyze HVAC in detail, and much more.
+Generate reports that show costs accrued by first of the month or analyse HVAC in detail, and much more.